 We know that good nutrition is essential for our health.
 However, the relationship between specific nutrients and healthy lungs is still largely unknown.
 Scientists will investigate the production of certain gut-specific molecules by the intestinal flora to gain a better understanding of this relationship.

-These specific molecules, known as metabolites, are produced by our intestinal bacteria when we eat a high-fibre diet containing complex sugar structures such as can be found in milk, fruit and vegetables.
+These specific molecules, known as metabolites, are produced by our intestinal bacteria when we consume different foods, such as milk, fruit and vegetables.
 It is thought that they contribute to a higher tolerance of allergenic particles in the lungs, thereby providing protection against asthma and allergies.

-The researchers will investigate whether eating a modified diet may result in unique changes in intestinal flora and metabolite production.
-And whether or not this plays a key role in protecting against childhood asthma.
-They will focus on the causal relationship between a special diet and the absence of respiratory tract complaints.
-This research will point at the beneficial effects of a modified diet that can help to prevent asthma.
+The researchers will investigate whether eating modified diets or consuming farm milk result in unique changes in the intestinal flora and metabolite production, and whether or not this plays a key role in protecting against childhood asthma.
+They will focus on the causal relationship between diet and the absence of respiratory tract complaints.
+This research could lead towards the identification of modified diets that help to prevent asthma.

 - Consortium Partner: Monash University